Home » Posts » Fresh Milled Whole Grain Bagel Recipe

 • Yeast: Regular active dry yeast is what you want.

-• Whole grain flour: I used fresh milled whole grain wheat berries, but you can use any whole wheat flour or whole grains you prefer.
+• Fresh milled flour: I used fresh milled hard whit wheat berries, but you can use hard red wheat flour as well.

 • Honey, salt, and sugar: These give the dough a balanced depth of flavor.